-To select Blind mode, hold down the Avolites button and select the [Blind] option.
+To select Blind mode, hold down the Avolites button and select the [Blind] option (some consoles also have a dedicated Blind button).
 The option shows [Active] or [Inactive].

 Individual playbacks can be set to Blind mode using [Playback Options].
 The playback will then output only to Visualiser, not to the stage.